|

 Instructor: Michael Levin

+The Bible is considered the foundation document of Western thought and is often taken as absolute truth.
+Modern scholarship views the Hebrew Bible as an anthology that expresses diverse ideas through stories rich in ambiguity.
+Join us to see if you agree.
 This class will take a fresh look at the Hebrew Bible.
 By closely examining biblical narrative, we are challenged regarding motive, moral character, and psychology.
-Robert Alter gives us tools to address those challenges in “The Art of Biblical Narration” (not required).
-We will dig deep into selected material alongside 30-minute lectures from Professor Amy Jill Levine (The Old Testament - a Great Courses series).
-She is a widely sought-after speaker who has delivered talks on biblical subjects and issues to academic and non-academic audiences.
-Many of her talks are available via YouTube.
-Each week, we will watch two lectures and struggle with some selected text.
+Robert Alter gives us tools to address those challenges in The Art of Biblical Narration (not required).
+We will dig deeply into selected material alongside 30-minute lectures from Professor Amy Jill Levine (The Old Testament, a Great Courses series).
+She is a widely sought-after speaker who has delivered talks on biblical subjects to academic and non-academic audiences, many of which are available via YouTube.
+Each week we will watch two lectures and struggle with selected texts.

 Syllabus